Although optional, it is often recommended to run the update before installing a package.

 $ ufw reload

-It might be a good practice to set default rule to deny rather than allow for all other connections.
+It might be a good practice to set default rule to

 $ ufw default deny